This tutorial will show you how to use the Arbotix-M Robocontroller board to control DYNAMIXEL servos with ROS.

 Before you can use the Arbotix board with ROS, you need to flash a proper firmware.
 Follow the Quick Start Guide from TrossenRobotics to learn how to program the board with Arduino IDE.

-If you have successfully programmed the example sketches, open and upload the following sketch:
+If you have successfully programmed the example sketches, open the ros sketch from Arbotix Sketches (File -> Sketchbook -> ArbotiX Sketches -> ros).

 The driver for Arbotix board is distributed in arbotix package.
 It can be installed from official repository just by typing: